 We offer a range of treatments for retinal tears and detachments.
 From straightforward cases to those that require more complicated care, we can provide you with a treatment tailored for your specific needs.

-If you have a retinal tear we can use a laser to repair the damage.
-With this procedure we can reduce the risk of detachment from 50 percent to 5 percent.
+Often we can use a laser to repair the retina and reduce the risk of further damage.

-Retinal detachments require surgery to reattach the retina and potentially return vision to the eye.
-At Eye Specialists we offer two types of surgery for retinal detachment: vitrectomy and scleral buckle.
+Some retinal detachments require surgery to reattach the retina and potentially return vision to the eye.